-When you reach for an apple at the grocery store, you may notice a small, sticker on the skin of the fruit with numbers.
-The number is called a PLU code, or a price-lookup code, and you may be surprised by what that sticker indicates.
+When you reach for a piece of fruit or vegetable at the grocery store, you may notice a small sticker on the skin with numbers.
+These vegetable and fruit sticker numbers often have important information.